Ransaka/store-sales-prediction/README.md

 # Store sales prediction (Multiple forecasting problem)

-In this task I have build sales deman forecating model for each product(M) in each region (N).
+In this task I have build sales demand forecating model for each product(M) in each region (N).
 Under the hood this train *MxN* models.

 #### STEPS
 - Raw dataset input into the $ShopDataset class$.
 Inside that class we can define all the preprocessing steps nesssary for modeling.
 At this case I'm using null value treatment and outlier treatment.
 When we initaite instance of $ShopDataset class$ we can call `define_regional_datsets()` method.
 It will intiate datasets for each regions in the raw dataset.